Oahu Dream Weddings Tips & Advice

 Attire:

 - We advise against long trains or long veils.
-They can be unwieldy and wind can be a problem but, we will do what we can if you have one.
+They're really nice in our photos and we love them but, know that they can be unwieldy in even the slightest wind.
+No worries, we will do what we can to mistagate it.

 Footwear: